Silver framework

 Wearing lanyards or badges

-Talking about books they’ve read in assembly / at whole-school occasions
+Talking about reading materials they’ve read in assembly / at whole-school occasions

 Giving learners opportunities to see them reading

-Having 'guess the reader' displays with photos of staff favourite books / bookshelves
+Having 'guess the reader' displays with photos of staff favourite reading materials / bookshelves

 Taking part in social media reading challenges, eg. 'post a photo of your reading lunch'